 She chairs the World Health Organisation Technical Advisory Group for Diabetes.
 She sees patients in the NHS, and is an honorary consultant within the Oxford Centre for Diabetes Endocrinology and Metabolism.
 She is a Fellow of the Royal College of Physicians (London) and the Royal Statistical Society.
 She is on the Commission on Human Medicines (CHM) which advises ministers on the safety, efficacy and quality of medicinal products, and chairs the CHM’s Expert Advisory Group Cardiovascular, Diabetes, Renal, Respiratory and Allergy; she previously chaired the Medicines and Health Products Regulatory Agency’s (MHRA) Expert Group on the Safety of Insulin.
 She serves on the National Diabetes Audit Partnership Board and a commissioned funding committee of the National Institute of Health and Care Research (NIHR).
 She supports projects that set priorities under universal health coverage and led by the World Bank, NICE, the International Decision Support Initiative, and the Organisation for Economic Co-operation and Development.

-Blood pressure-lowering treatment for prevention of major cardiovascular diseases in people with and without type 2 diabetes: an individual participant-level data meta-analysis.
+Blood pressure reduction and major cardiovascular events in people with and without type 2 diabetes - Authors' reply.

 Nazarzadeh M. et al, (2022), Lancet Diabetes Endocrinol, 10, 841 - 842